-to feature those elements of community that energize, inspire and encourage collaboration
+to feature those elements of community that energize, inspire and encourage diversity in collaboration

 to promote and give affordable visibility to local and regional entrepreneurs, educators, farmers, artists and writers